leodido/hrr/README.md

 ## Requirements

-The only requirements are the R language (tested in version 3.0.2) and `devtools` package (unless you want to install `hrr` from source).
+The only requirements are the R language (tested in version 3.0.2).

 ## License